mvanthoor/rustic/readme.md

 - Taimo (author of Monchester): for pointing out a potential variable underflow problem within the time management, that made Rustic crash in debug-mode.
 - Sven Schüle (author of Jumbo, KnockOut, Surprise) for pointing out some lines of redundant, and thus confusing code in Rustic's search and qsearch functions.
+- Thomas (Lithander, author of MinimalChess): for the engaging discussions regarding (chess) programming, and providing another stable engine with compiles especially for me to test against.
 - Ed Schröder (author of Rebel and Gideon) and Robert Hyatt (author of Cray Blitz and Crafty): for still hanging around chess forums, answering questions, even after writing chess engines for 40 or 50 years.